azurerelish/gnome_shell_ethereum_gas_tracker/README.md

 You can replace your API key in the extension.js

-*Stay tuned, I am planning to add a drop down list to display other blockchain's gas price
+*Stay tuned, I am planning to add a drop down list to display other blockchain's gas price *Gnome is slightly different in 45, 46 and the code has been rebuilt to fit those changes